OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 A text field that masks the input can be configured in two ways:

 **Storyboard**
 In the storyboard of the iOS project, open the configuration of the text field that is asking for sensitive data.
-Check that the option is "Secure Text Entry" is ticked.
-If this is activated dots are shown in the UI instead of the text keyed in.
+Check that the option "Secure Text Entry" is ticked.
+If this is activated, dots are shown in the UI instead of the text keyed in.

 **Source Code**
 If the text field is defined in source code, check that the option [isSecureTextEntry](https://developer.apple.com/documentation/uikit/uitextinputtraits/1624427-issecuretextentry "isSecureTextEntry in Text Field") is set.
 This obscures the text being entered by showing dots.